tvtaerum/embedding_derived_heatmaps/README.md

 ### Deliverables:
   1.  description of issues identified and resolved within specified limitations
   2.  code fragments illustrating the core of how an issue was resolved
-  3.  a Python program to prepare images for selection and training
-  4.  a cGan Python program with embedding
-  5.  a Python program which vectorizes images generated with embedding
+  3.  two Python programs which vectorize face and x-ray images and compare these images producing contrasts

 ### Limitations and caveates: